glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 You could use another language and compile that down to JavaScript

-The Coffee Script GitHub wiki lists over 340 examples
+One of those in there is one I helped write, Batavia.
+Come see me after, I have stickers!

-Take another language and convert it to javascript
+In all seriousness, you can take literally *ANY* another language and convert it to javascript

 That'll solve all your problems right?
 ---